heshamelmasry77/loopback-mongodb-zeit-now/README.md

-# findaroome-back
-My dream project to help people find easy long term room rentals with a great experience ;) back-end
+# use loopback with zeit now to deploy with mongodb

 to run the project :
 1. make sure you have mongoDB installed on your machine